esegerstrom/BST_Rochester/README.txt

 To run the 3ph power flow solver in Julia:
     1. Clone this repo into local directory
-    2. Follow the instructions in the Word doc (attached to email from Dakota) to copy the input data from folder /netfiles/nest-vt-fs1/data_for_MAPLE_BST_Demo/Feeder_Data (on server) into your local copy of this repo
+    2. Follow the instructions in the Word doc to copy the input data from folder /netfiles/nest-vt-fs1/data_for_MAPLE_BST_Demo/Feeder_Data (on server) into your local copy of this repo.
+NOTE: this step can take a few minutes.
     3. Setup Julia packages
         a.
 Open Julia REPL
         b.
 Press "]" to enter package manager